-The maximum annual earnings for benefit calculation purposes are 106,800 francs.
+The maximum annual earnings for benefit calculation purposes are 126,000 francs.

-The maximum survivor pension is equal to 70% of the deceased's covered earnings (90% if a divorced spouse is also receiving a survivor pension).
-If survivors also receive pensions under Old Age, Disability, and Survivors, only the difference between the amounts is payable.
-(Survivors also receive cost-of-living allowances that are incorporated into the pension.)
+All survivor benefits combined must not exceed 70% of the deceased's covered earnings (90% if a divorced spouse is also receiving a survivor pension).
+If survivors also receive pensions under Old Age, Disability, and Survivors, only the difference between 90% of the deceased's covered earnings and the value of the other pensions is payable.
+(Survivors also receive cost-of-living allowances.)

-Benefit adjustment: Benefits are adjusted every 2 years for changes in the consumer price index and wage index.
-If the annual consumer price index increases by more than 8%, the adjustment may be brought forward.
+Benefit adjustment: Benefits are adjusted every 2 years for changes in the consumer price index and wage index; may be adjusted annually if the annual consumer price index increases by more than 4%.
 If the consumer price index increases by less than 5% in a 2-year period, the adjustment may be postponed.

 Survivor allowance: A lump sum is paid to a surviving spouse or to a divorced or separated spouse who is not eligible for a pension.
 The lump sum varies from one to five times the annual pension, depending on the duration of marriage.
-The maximum lump sum for a marriage that lasted

-1 year is equal to 1 year's pension; 5 years' pension is paid for 5 years of marriage.
+The maximum lump sum for a marriage that lasted 1 year is equal to 1 year's pension; 5 years' pension is paid for 5 years of marriage.